 After about 6 to 8 weeks, this bottle fermentation is complete, the sugar is completely broken down and the yeasts die.
 The alcohol content is now increased by another 1 to 2% compared to the 1st fermentation.
 In the chemical process of «autolysis» that now begins, the dead yeast cells release aromas of bread, sponge cake and toast into the champagne.
 This process usually lasts about 4 to 5 years, however, it has also been proven over periods of more than 10 years.

-For non-vintage champagnes, the minimum aging period is 15 months, and for vintage champagnes it is at least 3 years.
-Champagne that rests on its dead yeasts remains fresh - even over many years of the maturation period.
+A minimum ageing period of 15 months is required for non-vintage champagnes and at least 3 years for vintage champagnes.
+Champagne that rests on its dead yeasts remains fresh - even after many years of ageing.